theRealAph/ScopeLocals/README.md

 ## Motivation

-Programs are usually built out of components that contribute independent, complementary functionality.
+Programs are usually built from components that contribute independent, complementary functionality.
 For example, a networked server may combine business logic to handle service requests with trusted components such as a database driver providing data persistence, and a logging framework that records